joey-qytyku/OS-90-fixed/Journal.md

 - Change asm statements to DMC format
 - Update makefile to use different options and generate+link OMF files
 - Update documentation to highlight all changes.

+# July 13

+I now have the watcom linker executable and the DLL it requires.
+WSL is able to run it.
+The location is `/mnt/c/WATCOM/binnt/wlink.exe`.

+The linker options will be tough to set up.
+I think I should just generate an ELF file.
+The WLINK documentation is extremely long and 95% of it is useless.

+Wait, maybe I should get the compiler working first?
+Until then, I have nothing to actually build.
+Work on the build system.